HyperSonic-Games/Meme-Mayhem/README.md

 → Yes!
 Mod support is planned from day one, powered by the shared Engine library.

 * How will the game improve?
-→ With Odin’s compiled performance and Raylib’s lightweight rendering, we can now support:
+→ With Odin’s compiled performance and Raylib’s lightweight rendering, we can now support Much larger worlds, even more **chaotic** gameplay and way **more than 15 players at once**

-Much larger worlds

-Even more chaotic gameplay

-And way more than 15 players at once

 * Why remake it?
 → The old Python version became too big to maintain efficiently.
 This rewrite ensures cleaner code, faster updates, and long-term stability.